Workhorse C-Series: E-GEN

+USPS NGDV and N-GEN

 A joint venture between Workhorse (responsible for the chassis and drivetrain, derived from the E-GEN) and VT Hackney (body) was selected in 2016 as one of the finalists competing for the 10-year contract to supply the USPS NGDV, which would provide up to 165,000 vehicles to replace aging and outdated Grumman LLVs and Ford-Utilimaster FFVs that had been used by USPS since 1987.
 The VT Hackney/Workhorse joint venture delivered their NGDV prototype candidate in September 2017 for testing by the USPS.
 If awarded the contract, the Workhorse/Hackney NGDV candidate was scheduled tentatively to be built at the former General Motors Lordstown Assembly factory in Lordstown, Ohio.

 Shortly after the USPS NGDV candidate was photographed during testing, Workhorse announced it had developed the W-15 pickup truck and N-GEN delivery vehicle for the commercial truck/fleet market; the W-15 and N-GEN are closely related to the NGDV candidate.
 In a 2020 interview with The Verge, former CEO Steve Burns noted the electric N-GEN and W-15 were derived from the NGDV prototype chassis as a way to recover the investment required to develop the NGDV candidate.
 Workhorse announced the N-GEN delivery vehicle line in November 2017, stating they would offer it as a battery-electric vehicle with 100 mi of range using only the battery.
 An optional gasoline-powered range extender would increase the range by 75 mi.
 Testing of the first N-GEN prototypes commenced in late March 2018 with four examples leased by an unnamed company in the San Francisco Bay Area.
 Initial production of the larger NGEN-1000 was scheduled to commence in October.